 Videos

 Similarly, when adding video content, the instructor or person uploading the video is responsible for making it accessible with captioning.
-Some external videos are pre-captioned, while others can have captioning added through another service.
+The primary platform for hosting video is YuJa.
+YuJa automatically captions video content, but it should be checked for accuracy.
+Videos from external sites such as YouTube or Vimeo may be pre-captioned, while others can have captioning added through another service.
 Videos created by the user in YouTube, for example, can be captioned within YouTube.
 Faculty or departments may consider using a captioning service, such as 3Play Media, to have captioning done off campus.
+Digital captioning services are offered through Online Services and Education outreach for content in YuJa.

 PDFs, Word, and Other Text Documents

-In 2018, SIUE added Blackboard Ally to its accessibility toolbox.
-Blackboard Ally uses a stoplight indicator system to help faculty see where uploaded content does not meet accessibility standards and offers guidance on how to fix accessibility issues.
-Blackboard Ally also provides alternative content formats to students, such as providing optional audio versions of text files.
-This article provides more information on the tool and how to use the features.
+In 2018, SIUE added Ally to its accessibility toolbox.
+Ally uses a stoplight indicator system to help faculty see where uploaded content does not meet accessibility standards and offers guidance on how to fix accessibility issues.
+Ally also provides alternative content formats to students, such as providing optional audio versions of text files.
+This article provides more information on the tool and how to use its features.

 Alternative Testing Options